ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![Lab3_4](/assets/hello-hdp/Lab3_4.png)

 On the left is a list of your scripts, and on the right is a composition box for writing scripts.
-A special feature of the interface is the Pig helper at the bottom.
+A special feature of the interface is the Pig helper located below the name of your script file.
 The Pig helper will provide us with templates for the statements, functions, I/O statements, HCatLoader() and Python user defined functions.
 At the very bottom are status areas that will show the results of our script and log files.

 The following screenshot shows and describes the various components and features of the Pig User View: